LAAS-HRI/dialogue_as/README.md

 The dialogue_as package is a very simple action server that subscribes to a 'human_dialogue' topic and allows you to trigger several keywords.

+The dialogue_as server will also send you a boolean message (always true) every time your dialog system receives a dialog and finds none of your keywords.

 ## Simple client

 A simple client who wishes to trigger on the keywords 'yes' or 'no' is the following: